 Whether it’s a meal or a batch of cookies, double your recipe and drop it at their doorstep.
 Socializing can be hard when you’re in the throes of difficulty, so don’t be surprised if they’re not even up for coming to the door to make small talk.
 Take the initiative, send them a quick text to make sure they’re home, and let them know you’re dropping a little something at their door.

 I don’t know about you, but every year, I imagine wrapping presents as a fun-filled day with hot apple cider and Christmas music playing in the background as I joyfully curl ribbons around the perfectly coordinated and beautiful wrapping paper that I obviously bought well in advance of Christmas.
 Spoiler alert: not so much.
 For someone who is struggling, it can feel overwhelming to get the gifts wrapped and under the tree in enough time to get that Instagram-worthy moment.
-Take charge of gathering all the supplies – including the wine – and have them over for some together time where wrapping gifts is less of a chore and more of a time to connect.
+Offer to pick up their gifts, wrap them, and drop them off later to take a task off their plate.

 Unpacking all the holiday décor from storage is a chore in itself.
 Even on my best day, I fantasize about paying someone else to do it while I run errands and return to a beautifully decorated home.
 Drumming up the motivation to decorate when you’re not in the holiday spirit is close to impossible.
-Offer to come over and do it with them or for them.
-Bonus points: it gives them the opportunity to get out of the house.
+Offer to come over and do it while they’re out of the house.
 If they’re all set, you could offer to help un-decorate and pack everything away for next year.